Twathik/live-chat-wundergraph-Mantine-next.js/README.md

 Mantine is also an excellent ui library for react developers, it includes more than [120 customizable components and hooks](https://ui.mantine.dev/) to cover you in any situation

-I highly recommande to support this two projects which I think have a great potentiel to be in your future stacks as fullstack dev

 Project dependencies

 - [wundergraph](https://wundergraph.com/)